-Talk to experts in the field, your professors and alumni of the schools to which you might apply.
 Do your research!
+Talk to experts in the field, your professors, and alumni of the schools to which you might apply.

 Get the applications now!
-Apply to enough schools so that you will have options come acceptane time.
+Apply to enough schools so that you will have options come acceptance time.
 Include one “safe” school and one “stretch.”

 GRE, LSAT, MCAT, GMAT?
 Now is the time to gather information about schedules and test prep.

 Now is the time to build quality relationships with your professors — doing so might help you to get a positive recommendation.
 Perhaps be an assistant to one of your professors during your senior year?

 Why not begin drafting your personal statement now?